achf01/weatherStation/README.md

 To interface ESP32 with the stepper motor, we use the ULN2003 motor driver that presents a connector to attach the motor, four input pins that are connected to 4 General Purpose I/O pins of the board, and two power supply pins connected to the Vin and GND pins of the ESP32.
 This needs to be done for each stepper motor.

 ###### LCD Display
-To use the display we used an Arduino built-in library called "TFT_eSPI.h", which provide functions to draw and write on the display, with the possibility to set the color.
+To use the display we used an Arduino built-in library called "TFT_eSPI.h", which provide functions to draw and write on the display, with the possibility to set the colors.
 The ILI9341 display we choose is 2.8" with a resolution of 240x320 pixels.
-The display communicate with the ESP32 trough SPI protocol, 5 input pins are connected to 5 General Purpose I/O pins on the board, and three power supply pins connected to the Vin, 3v3 and GND of the ESP32.
+The display communicate with the ESP32 through SPI protocol, 5 input pins are connected to 5 General Purpose I/O pins on the board, and three power supply pins connected to the Vin, 3v3 and GND of the ESP32.

 ###### RGB LED WS2812
 All the configuration of the led can be found in the folder src in a custom library called "ledcrl.h".
 There, we defined a function to setup the led and one to choose the right color according with the daytime.
 We realized that function by defining a matrix with a predefined number of (r,g,b) values, based on the time (both hours and minutes are required), the right color is selected and displayed by the led.